*This post was updated with photos and notes on 10-2025

 - Bring the water to a boil in a large pot.
 Add the cauliflower and cook, covered, for 7-10 minutes or until cauliflower is fork tender.
 Do not drain, you will use some of the water to thin the sauce.

-- Saute the minced garlic and oil in a large nonstick skillet over low heat.
-Cook for several minutes or until the garlic is soft and fragrant but not browned (browned or burnt garlic will taste bitter).
+- Sauté the minced garlic and oil in a large nonstick skillet over low heat.
+Cook until the garlic is soft and fragrant but not browned (browned or burnt garlic will taste bitter).
 Remove from heat and set aside.

 - Use a slotted spoon to transfer the cauliflower pieces to the blender.
 Add 1 cup cooking liquid, sauteed garlic, salt, pepper, and milk if using.
 Blend or puree for several minutes until the sauce is very smooth, adding more cooking liquid or milk depending on how thick you want the sauce.